iamademar/my-nft/README.md

 2. **Artwork**: A painting by an artist is unique, even if two pieces look similar.
 3. **Event Tickets**: Tickets for a concert or sporting event differ in value based on seat location or perks.
 4. **Identification Cards**: Your passport or driver’s license is specific to you and cannot be swapped with someone else’s.

+# 2) How much gas did you pay to deploy your contract?
+What are some implications of the gas auction fees model?

+I paid 0.00145635 ETH to deploy your Ethereum contract.
+The gas fee refers to the computational cost required to deploy the contract.
+At the time of contract deployment, the gas price you pay on Ethereum is influenced by several key factors:

+1) **Network Demand** - When many users are interacting with the Ethereum network at once (e.g., popular decentralized apps, NFT drops, or token transfers), demand for processing power increases.

+2) **Complexity of the Contract** - Ethereum transactions are priced based on the amount of computational resources they use, measured in units of gas.

+3) **Gas Limit and Gas Used**
+  - The gas limit is the maximum amount of gas you’re willing to pay for a transaction.
+  - The gas used is the actual amount of gas consumed to process the transaction.

+4) **Gas Price (gwei)** - The gas price is the amount of gwei (a small fraction of ETH, where 1 ETH = 1 billion gwei) you are willing to pay per unit of gas

+https://etherscan.io/gastracker gives you real-time insights into gas prices across the Ethereum network.
+It shows the average gas price in gwei for different transaction speeds (slow, standard, fast) based on the current demand.